 How to Start the VA Loan Process

 The first step is talking to a lender who works with VA loans regularly.
 The process involves confirming your eligibility, pulling your COE, verifying income, and ordering a VA appraisal on the property you want to buy.
-If you're ready to see where you stand right now, you can start your pre-qualification at 14 Days to Close and have a number back within 24 hours in most cases.
+At 14 Days To Close, we work with veterans across Florida on VA loans as a routine part of what we do.
+You can start your pre-qualification online and have a number back within 24 hours in most cases.
+You earned this benefit.
+Let's make sure you actually use it.